xarray-contrib/xncml/README.rst

     :alt: Python Package Index

-Tools for manipulating NCML (NetCDF Markup) files with/for xarray.
+Tools for manipulating NcML (NetCDF Markup Language) files with/for xarray.

+These tools allow you to modify NcML by:

+- Adding or removing global attributes
+- Adding or removing variable attributes
+- Removing variables and dimensions

 See documentation_ for more information.

 .. _documentation: https://xncml.readthedocs.io